Vyral/base-template/_posts/2020-08-07-the-3-homebuyer-essentials.md

 **1\.
 Income.** If a buyer has a stable or some sort of steady, dependable income, then very likely they’ll qualify for a house.
 The amount of that income, of course, will dictate how much house the buyer can afford.&nbsp;

 **2\.
 Good credit.** If a buyer has great income but bad credit, they’re simply not going to qualify for a home purchase.
-The only way you’ll be able to buy a home with poor credit is if you pay for it fully in cash (though 9 in 10 homebuyers will require a mortgage).&nbsp;
+The only way you’ll be able to buy a home with poor credit is if you pay for it fully in cash (though nine in 10 homebuyers will require a mortgage).&nbsp;

 {% include pullquote.html %}